Prior Washington state service credit and transfer between state of Washington employers

 This page applies to all professional, classified, and contract covered staff.

 Prior Washington state service credit

-If you are staff in a non-temporary role who has previously worked as an employee for the state of Washington in a non-temporary position, you may be eligible for crediting of your prior Washington state service.
+If you are a staff member who has previously worked in a non-temporary staff position for the state of Washington, you may be eligible for crediting of your prior Washington state service.
 Employment with a private higher education institution or a city or county is not considered state employment.

 Credit for past employment with a Washington state agency or public institution of higher education is used to establish your: